DeFiCh/defichain.com/content/en/white-paper.en.md

 To be able to apply a penalty to stakers who double-sign, DeFiChain has to disallow immediate withdrawing of stake.
 Thus, when a deactivation transaction is confirmed, DeFiChain requires 3000 blocks to pass.
 At a block time of 30 seconds, 3000 blocks is equivalent to 25 hours.

 The double-sign penalty is 10 times the block rewards, deducted from the collateral.
 This also disqualifies the stakers from further staking immediately.
-The staker wanting to get back to staking has to re-put in fresh stake UTXO of 20,000 DFI.
+The staker who wants to get back to staking has to deposit a fresh stake UTXO of 20,000 DFI.
 Running the official DeFiChain node does not cause any unintentional or accidental double-sign.
 Double-sign happens only in cases of malicious intent.

 #### Time Drift Attack